alipsgh/codes-for-moa/tutorial.md

 ### 1. Set up MOA

 First of all, we must download and then install a Java IDE such as [Eclipse](https://www.eclipse.org/downloads/), [NetBeans](https://netbeans.org/) and [IntelliJ IDEA](https://www.jetbrains.com/idea/download/).
-I use Eclipse for the purpose of this tutorial.
+I use Eclipse for this tutorial.
 Once the IDE of choice is set up, we have to download the MOA framework from its [GitHub Repository](https://github.com/Waikato/moa), then import it into the IDE as a Maven project.
 In Eclipse, click on `File >> Import... >> Maven >> Existing Maven Project`.
 Then, click on `Next` and `Browse...` to find unzipped MOA, as follows:

 <p align="center">